Corinthians advances to final at Club World Cup

 The Copa Libertadores winners will face the either Champions League winners Chelsea or CONCACAF champions Monterrey of Mexico in the final on Dec.
 16 at Yokohama Stadium.
 The second semifinal is Thursday.

-Corinthians won this tournament in 2000 but a team from South American hasn't won since Brazil's Internacional upset Barcelona 1-0 in the 2006 final.
+A team from South American hasn't won since Brazil's Internacional upset Barcelona 1-0 in the 2006 final.

 A large contingent of Corinthian fans that traveled from Brazil made sure the South American champions were the crowd favorite.